philc/vimium/README.markdown

     <c-u>, <c-y>   scroll up a page
     <c-f>   scroll down a full page
     <c-b>   scroll up a full page
+    zH      scroll all the way left
+    zL      scroll all the way right
     f       activate link hints mode to open in current tab F       activate link hints mode to open in new tab
     <a-f>   activate link hints mode to open multiple links in a new tab